DIAGNijmegen/website-content/content/pages/vacancies/ai-marketplaces-analysis.md

 * Starting date: flexible

 ## How to apply
-For more information or if you wish to apply, please contact [member/kicky-van-leeuwen].
+For more information, please contact [member/kicky-van-leeuwen].
+If you wish to apply, please send a CV, letter and project availability (start-end time) to [kicky.vanleeuwen@radboudumc.nl](mailto:kicky.vanleeuwen@radboudumc.nl).
+Deadline is 10th of October.
+Interviews will be held in the week of 18 October.